goliaro/moe_inference/docs/fairseq_moe.md

 # Fairseq MoE

+## Parallelism

+Fairseq by default uses data parallelism only; model parallelism is supported by passing a `model_parallelism_size` parameter greater than 1.
+Model parallel is implemented using Megatron, in particular, the framework loads Megatron as a submodule using [this fork](https://github.com/ngoyal2707/Megatron-LM) (branch `fairseq`).

 ## Model architecture
 The Fairseq MoE model created when loading the MoE 15B checkpoint has essentially a GPT structure, with 12 `TransformerDecoderLayers` where a MoE is inserted in every other layer.
 No encoder layer is used.
 Each MoE has a Top 2 gating function and 128 experts.